 Transnational Forms of Right-Wing Extremism Using the Example of the Ülkücü Movement

-The sub-project “ReTra” aims to gain deeper insights into the ideology, structure, and activities of the so-called “Gray Wolves” in Bavaria, as well as their connections to Turkey.
-The goal is to understand the conditions that foster acceptance of these groups and the countermeasures available.
-Beyond the so-called “Wolf Salute,” little is known about the “Gray Wolves”.
-They exploit this lack of societal awareness to present themselves as democratic self-formed migrant organizations.
-Otherwise, they remain inconspicuous in daily life, despite the Bavarian Office for the Protection of the Constitution estimating over 1,300 active followers in Bavaria.
+Apart from the so-called “wolf salute,” little is known about the Gray Wolves.
+They exploit this lack of awareness to present themselves as democratic migrant organizations.
+Otherwise, they remain inconspicuous in daily life, despite the Bavarian Office for the Protection of the Constitution estimating over 1,150 active members in Bavaria.

 Prof. Dr. phil.
 Martina Ortner